ricardoiarced/namaste-react/episode-01-inception-folder/notes-episode-01-inception.md

 - Let's take another example like loading Google's analytics script and another analytics script which are modular, so, they are independent from our code.
 In that case make sense to use the 'async' attribute and not to use 'defer', otherwise is better to use 'defer' attribute because it maintains the order in which the scripts are executed.

-## Notes taken in the first episode
+## Notes from Episode 01 - Inception

 ### What happens when we insert the CDN links in our code?